Juno Gemes: Publishing

-In 1986 Gemes and her partner Australian poet Robert Adamson co-founded, with writer Michael Wilding, independent publishing company Paper Bark Press (sometimes spelt Paperbark), which published Australian poetry.
+In 1986, Gemes and her partner Australian poet Robert Adamson co-founded, with writer Michael Wilding, independent publishing company Paper Bark Press (sometimes spelt Paperbark), which published Australian poetry.
 Wilding left the company in 1990, and Gemes and Adamson continued to run the company until 2002.

-In 1997 Adamson and Gemes collaborated on the publication The Language of Oysters.
+In 1997, Adamson and Gemes collaborated on the publication The Language of Oysters.

+In January 2025, Gemes published Until Justice Comes: Fifty Years of The Movement for Indigenous Rights.
+PHOTOGRAPHS 1970 - 2024, through Upswell Press.

 Personal life

 Gemes' son, Orlando Gemes, born in London in 1975, is pictured with Essie Coffey OAM in a portrait at the National Portrait Gallery.
 He travelled with his mother as she documented Aboriginal people and activism.